vu-rdm-tech/metadata/README.md

 # Metadata guidelines

-The source document for all dataset metadata related guides is the [minimal metadata guide](minimal_metadata_guide.md) in the root folder.
+The source document for all dataset metadata related guides is the **[minimal metadata guide](minimal_metadata_guide.md)** in the root folder.

-Guides for specific tools like Yoda, OSF or Pure are derivatives of this document and will use the same texts, explanations and terminology.
+Metadata guides for specific tools like Yoda, OSF, DataverseNL or Pure are derivatives of this document and should use the same texts, explanations and terminology as much as possible.

 This repository acts as the _Source of Truth_ of all the dataset metadata guidelines the VU uses as internal documentation or publishes online for researchers and data stewards.
 If anything needs to change,